James A. Haley Veterans’ Hospital - Tampa, Florida

 For privacy reasons, visitation by the general public (i.e. media, Veterans Service Organization members, community representatives, etc.) requires prior written approval from the Director and patient’s next of kin.
 (HPM 136-02)

-- Access Point 4, at the Admission Draw Lab entrance (next to the Emergency Department), is open 24 hours a day.
+All entrances are open from 5 a.m. to 9 p.m. except the entrance next to the Emergency Department), which is open 24 hours a day.

 Things to Know